Wise Review [2023] – 7 Must Knows

 Sending $10,000 USD from the U.S. to the U.K. (with the recipient getting British Pounds)

-In addition to this there is a $2 ACH fee which goes up to $41.23 if you use a credit card, but these fees are mostly passed on to 3rd parties like the credit card issuer like Visa or Mastercard.
+In addition to this there is an ACH fee which goes up to $41.23 if you use a credit card, but these fees are mostly passed on to 3rd parties like the credit card issuer like Visa or Mastercard.

 Transfer Method | Amount That Arrives | Notes | |